shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 ## How to Use

-1. Prepare datasets in R or Python following repository guidelines.
+1. Prepare datasets in R (version 4.4.3) and Python (V3.10) following repository guidelines.
 2. Run scripts sequentially as indicated for each analysis.
 3. Follow inline instructions in each script for details and parameter settings.